 - Author: Mona Ghobadi

-- Keywords: Energy, Wind energy, Renewables Certification, Energy
+- Keywords: Energy, Wind energy, Renewables Certification, Power and renewables

 HAMBURG, Germany - 25 January 2018 – DNV GL has awarded Siemens Gamesa Renewable Energy with the Type Certificate for its eight megawatt (8 MW) offshore wind turbine SWT-8.0-154.
 Fully compliant to the international wind turbine standard IEC-61400-22, the turbine is now ready for immediate market implementation.